ADACS-Australia/KLuken_HPC_training_2022B/_episodes/Extra_Git.md

 {: output}

 In the above you now have two places that you can push to or pull from.
-One of the (remote) will be the default, and if you want to use the other you'll have to be explicit:
+One of the (remote) will be the default, and if you want to use the other you'll have to be explicit about where to push/pull from.
+While it is possible to set up git so that your push operations will go to both repos at the same time, it is not recommended.

 ## Continuous Integration / Delivery (CI/CD)